MiloTruck/GA_SubstitutionCipher/README.md

 This project was heavily inspired by the paper **Decrypting Substitution Ciphers with Genetic Algorithms** by **Jason Brownbridge**.
 All credits go to him for the original idea.
 A copy of the paper can be obtained here: https://people.cs.uct.ac.za/~jkenwood/JasonBrownbridge.pdf

-## Future Work
-* Implementing a wrapper for `main.py` for smoother usage.
-* Including word ngrams for frequency analysis.
-* File organization.